beanbag-code/OpenVR/README.md

 <img width="3024" height="4032" alt="IMG_5953" src="https://github.com/user-attachments/assets/9d300762-28cb-4020-875b-3cf727279682" />

-Next take the frinished product and place it into the Ardrino-Holder.
+Next take the finished product and place it into the Ardrino-Holder.
 You may need to modify the part using something sharp in order to make sure whatever cable you use for the Nano will reach it.
 As you can see from my photo, I had to cut the wall a bit.
 <img width="3024" height="4032" alt="IMG_5954" src="https://github.com/user-attachments/assets/54745aa3-11bc-4e42-a031-d0dfd64306d4" />

 Next place the Lid-Part on top and secure it with M2x4mm screws.
 Again you may need to modify the lid, test the cabe to ensure a fit.